On April 9, Edward James Muggeridge (Eadweard Muybridge’s original name) is born in Kingston upon Thames, England.

 Muybridge returns to Yosemite and produces spectacular large format photographs of the valley.

 Muybridge produces his breakthrough photograph of a horse in motion, a blurry image of Stanford’s horse Occident.
 The photograph is noted in the press, and reproduced as a lithograph by Currier & Ives, but the original quickly disappears never to be seen again.

 Muybridge, on a commission from Leland Stanford, photographs the Central Pacific and Union Pacific Railroads.

 In April, Flora gives birth to a son, Florado Helios Muybridge.

 On October 16, Eadweard discovers Flora is having an affair and believes that Florado is the son of her lover, Harry Larkyns.
 Muybridge rushes to Calistoga and shoots Larkyns dead.

 On December 8, Muybridge is indicted by a grand jury for the murder of Harry Larkyns.
 A few weeks later Flora files for divorce and alimony.

 After a three day trial, on February 6 the all-male jury, all but one of whom are married, finds Muybridge not guilty.

-A few weeks later, he leaves on a photographic assignment for Panama and Guatemala, where he goes by the name Eduardo Santiago Muybridge.
+A few weeks later, Muybridge leaves on a photographic assignment for Panama and Guatemala, where he goes by the name Eduardo Santiago Muybridge.